What Are Divisions in SMS Pro

 - Allows HR, IT, Security, or Quality departments to have their own workspace

 There are times when the company wants to use the same SMS processes with other organizational units.
 For example, an airport will have a "Security" department.
 The Security department doesn't want managers or auditors snooping into the Security data, or vice-versa.
 Divisions allow a clean separation of data.
 It is like having two databases, but only certain managers can see data across all divisions.

 Another common scenario is having HR or HSE, OSHA, or OHSA departments use the SMS database to track their own types of issues.
-Divisions have their risk matrices and classification schemes, so they can modify their division to suit their operational requirements.
+Divisions have risk matrices and classification schemes, so they can modify their division to suit their operational requirements.

 Related Aviation SMS Database Articles